bmth-arg-wiki/bmth-arg-wiki.github.io/pages/about.md

 ## Special Thanks

-Special thanks go out to our editors & contributors on Discord 🖤
+Special thanks go out to our members & contributors on Discord 🖤